T

 activity

-Take a boat trip to the stunning Rosario Islands, an archipelago known for its crystal-clear waters, coral reefs, and white-sand beaches.
-Enjoy swimming, snorkeling, and relaxing in a tropical paradise just a short boat ride from Cartagena.
-Many tours include lunch.
+Take a day trip to the stunning Rosario Islands, an archipelago known for its crystal-clear waters and vibrant coral reefs.
+Enjoy swimming, snorkeling, and relaxing on beautiful beaches.

-• Book a tour that includes snorkeling gear and lunch.
+• Book a tour that includes lunch and snorkeling gear.

 beach